shuriu/ninja-script/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/shuriu/nrb.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).